 None of it.

-Six hundred hotel rooms are available, and these clowns are trying to offload their houses for $1,800 a night.
+600 hotel rooms are available, and these clowns are trying to offload their houses for $1,800 a night.

-By the way, the 600 hotel room availability is according to surveys by destination D.C., which is the city's own tourism bureau.
+By the way, the 600 hotel room availability is according to surveys by Destination DC, which is the city's own tourism bureau.

-An additional 12,000 rooms are available within a 200-mile radius of Washington.
+And get this: an additional 12,000 rooms are available within a 200-mile radius of Washington.

 They might be expensive, and hotels still are requiring minimum stays.

-But so 12,600 rooms, 600 of them in the city, the district, 12,000 within a 200.
+So 12,600 rooms, 600 in the city, the district, 12,000 within a 200, they should all be sold out.

 We're going to have 5 million people there.